 When her ex reached out and told him everything about her past, Karl was shattered.
 “On some level, I understood her need to protect herself.
-But that didn’t change the fact that my entire relationship with the woman I wanted to marry was based on a lie.
+But that didn’t change the fact that it was a fake relationship and the woman I wanted to marry had built the foundation of our bond on lies and deceit.
 So, I told her I couldn’t continue this sham and wanted to move on without making things messy.
 It was what I needed to heal a betrayed heart, and she understood,” he says.

 On the other hand, if someone who betrayed you is sorry for what he or she has done and you both are ready to reconcile, do so with full awareness.
 Things may not go back to how it was before but don’t carry it in your heart for too long.
 Never rehash the incident in the future.
 If you have an argument later, try not to throw it in your partner’s face.
 Be graceful; truly move on from the episode.

 6. “You are not important, my recovery is”